GRADUATE STUDENTS

 PhD, Senior Scientist, Pfizer

 IPHY provided a very supportive and collaborative environment.
-The diverse training and curriculum allowed me to be well prepared for the rigors of a postdoc.
+The training and curriculum allowed me to be well prepared for the rigors of a postdoc.

 Michael Oliphant